StackStorm/st2-docker/README.md

 You also need to configure st2chatops, replace `/opt/stackstorm/chatops/st2chatops.env` with one that is properly configured.
 The easiest way is to use bind-mount.

-See [st2chatops.env](https://github.com/StackStorm/st2chatops/blob/master/st2chatops.env) for therequired variables.
+See [st2chatops.env](https://github.com/StackStorm/st2chatops/blob/master/st2chatops.env) for the required variables.

 ## packs.dev directory